bbcdabao/bbcdabao/README.md

 - 💼 Currently working at ZTE.
 - 🌱 Currently focusing on his own open source projects in his spare time.
 - 🌱 A small open source project has been completed in 2024 and I have tried it initially.
-- 🥅 2025 Goals: Complete an objective dial-test distributed system named "ping-moniter".
+- 🥅 2025 Goals: Complete an objective Synthetic Monitoring distributed system named "ping-moniter".
 - ⚡ Fun fact: In my spare time I enjoy riding motorcycles.

 ## 🛠️ Technologies & Tools